Trustpilot

 BSA Radar – supply chain compliance

-Designed for principal contractors and principal designers, our BSA Radar provides you with a one-click view of your supply chain’s compliance, identifying suppliers that may have serious sanctions or areas for you to review.
+Designed for principal contractors and principal designers, our Building Safety Act Radar provides you with a one-click view of your supply chain’s compliance with Building Safety Act Regulations, identifying suppliers that may have serious sanctions or areas for you to review.

-Whether it’s at a project level or across your entire supply chain, the BSA Radar gives you a real-time view of your supply chain in line with our new BSA Assessments, so you can easily view your supply chain compliance against Standards relating to the BSA, such as BSI Flex 8670 v3.
+Whether it’s at a project level or across your entire construction supply chain, the BSA Radar gives you a real-time view of your construction supply chain in line with our new BSA Assessments, so you can easily view your supply chain compliance against Standards relating to the Building Safety Act, such as BS 8670-1: 2024*

 Free to use for our paying Buyers, our BSA Radar will save you and your team time and effort.